sommerfeld-io/release-watcher/README.md

 ## How to run the playbook locally

-todo ... how to run locally ... (which command to run and the info about the gh auth login)
+To run the ansible playbook, which checks the versions locally, simply run `task run` in the root directory of this repository.

 ```ditaa
             +--------------------+